davisjustinw/cooktree/dev_log.md

 # 20 April
   [x] add theme palette
-  * new connection has option to invite
+  [x] new connection has option to invite

-  * token url for invite signup
+  [x] token url for invite signup

   * invitation signup url

+    * redirects to signup screen?
   * need validations in create connection
   * aka on a person